-The computing lead will:
+The Computing lead will:

-- Monitor the teaching and learning of computing across the school, to support and guide the practice of teachers, ensuring a high quality, broad and stimulating computing curriculum. - Monitor and evaluate the effectiveness of computing teaching and learning, and liaise and consult with external agencies where appropriate. - Support and facilitate opportunities that support the continued professional development of teachers in the teaching and learning of computing. - Oversee and maintain resources to support the computing curriculum.
+- Monitor the teaching and learning of computing across the school, to support and guide the practice of teachers, ensuring a high quality of teaching and learning. - Monitor and evaluate the effectiveness of the teaching and learning of computing, and liaise and consult with external agencies where appropriate. - Support and facilitate opportunities that support the continued professional development of teachers in the teaching and learning of computing. - Oversee and maintain resources to support the teaching and learning of computing.